gerritgr/BD-Reduction/README.md

 docker pull gerritgr/bdreduction:latest
 docker run -p 8888:8888 gerritgr/bdreduction
 ```
-You can then open the Jupyter Lab URL in your browser.
+You can then open the Jupyter Lab URL in your browser and open `main.ipynb` (no need to execute the first cell).

 # Graphs